 Athena and Athens

 When Athens was born, Athena was not the only god to want to lay claim to the city as her own.
-Poseidon, god of the sea, challenged her for its title and guardianship.
+Poseidon, the god of the sea, challenged her for its title and guardianship.

 The first King Cercops suggested a competition.
 According to some sources, the two gods may have raced first, before Poseidon, taking his trident, hit a rock and caused a stream to burst forth.
 Athena, not to be outdone, planted the first olive tree that sprung to many more, a symbol of the prosperity of Athens.